JakovTomasic/no-headache.nix/README.md

 - open temporary bash shell (development environment) that has `nohead` by running `nix develop github:JakovTomasic/no-headache.nix`
     - if you get an error, use the full command: `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop github:JakovTomasic/no-headache.nix`
     - to exit the dev shell, just close the terminal or run `exit`.
+    - once you run `nohead init`, you can enter the reproducible dev shell locally by running `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop` in the project root directory.
+This is recommended over always accessing the latest shell from GitHub.
 - install the project permanently by running `nix --extra-experimental-features nix-command --extra-experimental-features flakes profile install github:JakovTomasic/no-headache.nix` or add it to your machine's Nix configuration

 ## Configurations